LuminateOne/laravel-revision-tracking/README.md

 # Laraval Revision Tracking
 Laraval Revision Tracking is a Laravel package that tracks the [Eloquent model](https://laravel.com/docs/6.x/eloquent) changes.
 It can store, restore, retrieve all the Model changes.
-It stores only the diff of the fields.
+It stores only the diff of fields.

 ## Requirements
 1. [Laravel 5.8 and above](https://laravel.com/docs/5.8/releases)
 2. [PHP 7.1.0 and above](https://www.php.net/releases/7_1_0.php)
-3. The package can only work with models which has a primary key.
+3. The package can only work with models that have a primary key.

 ## Before you start
-The Laraval Revision Tracking package does work with a model which does not have the `int` primary key, for example, a [custom key type](https://laravel.com/docs/5.8/eloquent#eloquent-model-conventions) `string` as the primary key, but rollback the revisions will be very tricky after the model primary key changed.
+The Laraval Revision Tracking package does work with a model that does not have the `int` primary key, for example, a [custom key type](https://laravel.com/docs/5.8/eloquent#eloquent-model-conventions) `string` as the primary key, but rollback the revisions will be very tricky after the model primary key changed.

-**So we suggest you to use the `int` as the primary key type and avoid changing the primary key**.
+**So we suggest you use the `int` as the primary key type and avoid changing the primary key**.

 ## Installation
 ### Install via [composer](https://getcomposer.org/doc/00-intro.md)